Table of Contents

 2. Official Language in 22 Countries

 Arabic is the official language in at least 22 countries today, including Saudi Arabia, Tunisia, Egypt, and elsewhere in the Middle East / North Africa (MENA) region.
-Sources vary on the exact number of Arabic-speaking countries and often jump that number up to 26, depending on whether they include countries where Arabic is a co-official language along with another, such as in Israel.
+Sources vary on the exact number of Arabic-speaking countries and often jump that number up to 26, depending on whether they include countries where Arabic is a co-official language along with another, such as Israel.

 3. There are 30 Distinct Dialects (At Least!)